A Guide To Driving in Autumn

 I find it challenging to drive in adverse weather conditions, what should I do?

 Depending on when you passed your driving test, you may not have driven in certain weather conditions.
 Although certain types of bad weather can be challenging to more experienced drivers as well.
-You can do some private practice to gain confidence with drivers with bad weather experience.
+You can do some private practice to gain confidence with drivers with bad weather experiences.

 When should I use my fog lights?